Deven-Mane1018/TerraHaul-CodeRed-25/README.md

 ### 🌍 *Geolocation-Based Suggestions*
 - Suggest nearby disposal or recycling centers based on the user’s location.

+### 🎁 *Token & Reward System*
+- Earn tokens for eco-friendly actions and redeem them for exciting rewards. 💸🌟

 ### 📊 *Real-Time Environmental Impact Metrics*
-- Inform users of their contribution to environmental sustainability, reducing carbon footprints.
+- Inform users of their contribution to environmental sustainability, reducing carbon footprints. 📉🌱

 ### 🌱 *Sustainable Practices Recommendations*
 - Provide tailored tips and actionable practices for effective waste management.

+### 🌐 *Multilingual Support*
+- Available in multiple languages to ensure accessibility for diverse users. 🌏✨

+### 🤖 *24x7 Helpline Chatbot*
+- AI-driven chatbot for instant assistance and support, available around the clock. 🕒🤝

 ### 📱 *User-Friendly Mobile Interface*
 - Designed for accessibility and ease of use, enabling anyone to participate in eco-friendly waste management.